River Campus Libraries: Collections

 Building the Collections

-Working within the framework of current budgets, 22 subject librarians select materials in support of the research and teaching needs of the River Campus faculty and students.
-This activity is coordinated by the Head of Collection Development.
+Working within the framework of current budgets, 21 subject librarians work with library staff to select and manage materials in support of the research and teaching needs of the River Campus faculty and students.
+This activity is coordinated by the Head of Collection Development following the Guiding Principles for Collection Management.

 Recommend a Purchase